Falken98/ROS2_for_montering/ros2_robotiq_urcap_control/README.md

-Code in this package is from https://github.com/frdedynamics/ros_robotiq_urcap_control
+Code in this package is ROS2 port from a ROS1 aplication in https://github.com/frdedynamics/ros_robotiq_urcap_control